gjwgit/rattleng/assets/markdown/impute.md

 Any patterns we notice for missing values can be useful in suggesting which variables could be candidates for imputing.
-Refer to the Missing feature of the Explore tab for details.
+Refer to the Missing feature of the Explore function for details.

 When Rattle performs an imputation it will store the results in a variable of the dataset which has the same name as the variable that